 The canadian lumberjack in Antihero for Hire certainly adheres to the trope strongly, as seen here.
 Some of MANTIS's agents, especially the elites, qualify.

 El Goonish Shive: Nanase was the only one able to protect Ellen from the Knight Templar trying to kill her, but the only thing she could do was summon a doll-sized version of herself at Ellen's position, though she could still throw full-powered punches in that form.
 She would get a few hits in, and then the Knight Templar would destroy the doll, which'd give her damaging feedback.
 So she'd summon another one...and another....and another...

 Dominic Deegan has The Infernomancer.
 No matter if he's devestated by holy magic, blasted by chaos infused black magic, banished to an alternate dimension full of eldritch abominations, or sent directly to hell, he just...
 Doesn't...
 Die...

 Anne from Sunstone puts a startlingly large amount of time and effort into getting Alan to cross dress.
 This infliction was caught by the fans when Sejic hinted this would actually happen after an outrageous amount of page views.

-Precocious: Jacob's persona of Target Man, with the power to absorb all hits and keep getting up.
+Jacob's persona of Target Man in Precocious, with the power to absorb all hits and keep getting up.